 Where a principal has entered into any contract either through the mediation of an agent1, or directly by himself on the faith of representations made by an agent2, and it afterwards appears3 that the other contracting party had made to the agent4 a payment or promise of payment in the nature of a bribe5, the principal has two courses open to him6.
-He may repudiate the contract and have it set aside7, or he may affirm it and obtain such relief as the court may think right to give him
+He may repudiate the contract and have it set aside7, or he may affirm it and obtain such relief as

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.